hummingbot/deploy/autostart_hummingbot_compose/README.md

       - CONFIG_FILE_NAME=simple_pmm_example.py
 ```

 Afterwards, save the file.

+## Recreate container

 Now, the script or strategy will auto-start when you create the container:
 ```
 docker-compose up -d
 ```